 It will take a minimum of two months for a person to recover from a breast-reconstruction surgery.

 For more information regarding breast reconstruction, contact our office and arrange a consultation.
-Doctors Bivik Shah and Robert F. Centeno are skilled board-certified plastic surgeons with years of experience.
-They will be happy to answer any questions that you may have.
+Doctor Bivik Shah is a skilled board-certified plastic surgeon with years of experience.
+He will be happy to answer any questions that you may have.